h-podo/demonstration/README.md

-# demonstration
-Work Samples in R and SQL.
+# Work Samples in Python, SQL, and R.